6 ways legal cannabis will transform the CPG industry

 Cannabis edibles are especially leading the way, transitioning to flexible stand-up pouches for a specialty, small-batch look and convenience.
 Easily fitted with a child-resistant closure, stand-up pouches combine looks, practicality, and safety into a total package.

-After the 2018 Farm Bill was passed, hemp and hemp products are no longer considered an illegal substance at the federal level.
+After the passing of the 2018 Farm Bill in the US, hemp and hemp products are no longer considered an illegal substance at the federal level.
 With that, a hemp product called cannabidiol, or CBD, also became legal.
 The FDA is still carefully regulating hemp and CBD, but overall companies that produce these types of products have been given the federal go-ahead to pursue their business goals more aggressively.

 And boy, they've been doing just that!
-CBD products are showing up in almost every consumer packaged goods segment, from food and drink to personal care to dietary supplements.
+In the United States alone, CBD products in all channels are projected to reach about $20 billion by 2024.
+CBD products are showing up in almost every consumer packaged goods segment.
 Some experts predict that CBD may eventually become a new 'background product' in many consumer packaged goods, similar to caffeine.

 Like this article?
 Get more just like it.